 A Petition for Alien Relative, commonly referred to as an I-130 Petition, is the first step that a U.S.

-Citizen or Lawful Permanent Resident (LPR) makes in helping certain family members obtain Lawful Permanent Residence status.
-A U.S. Citizen or LPR files an I-130 petition to establish the relationship between them and their relative.
+citizen or Lawful Permanent Resident makes in helping certain family members obtain Lawful Permanent Resident status.
+A U.S. citizen or LPR files an I-130 petition to establish the relationship between them and their relative.

 I-601A Provisional Waiver

 Certain immediate relatives of U.S. citizens may use this form to request a Provisional Unlawful Presence Waiver, before departing the United States to appear at a U.S. Embassy or Consulate for an immigrant visa interview.